- CD Releases

 "Strange Brew - Eric Clapton and the British Blues Boom 1965-1970" by Christopher Hjort, JawBone Publications

-Current appearances at The Ivy Club in London with the Joe Thompson Trio.
-Blues gigs with the Nigel Bagge Band, Bob Brookes, Miller Anderson and Eric Ranzoni's Blues Band at Boisdale.
+Current gigs: The Ivy Club in London with the Joe Thompson Trio.
+Blues gigs with the Nigel Bagge Band, Tony Stone, Bob Brookes' Voodoo Kitchen, Miller Anderson and Eric Ranzoni's Blues Band at Boisdale.
+"Ain't Nothin' But Blues Bar" with Graham Hinton.
 Guest appearances at jazz clubs and festivals in the UK and abroad.
 "Jazz Breakfasts" with Herbie Flowers.
-London club appearances with Laurence Corns at the Green Note and Arcola Theatre, The Hot Club of Boisdale - (see video page).
-Concerts and festivals with MP's Hot Club Trio.
+London club appearances with Laurence Corns at the Green Note and Arcola Theatre, The Hot Club of Boisdale - (see videos).
+Concerts and festivals with MP's Hot Club Trio and Martin Wheatley's Arcadians' "Strings Ain't What They Used to Be".

 Recent activities include recording with guitarist Chris Spedding on John Lodge's (Moody Blues) solo album "10,000 Light Years Ago".